Zaib-un-Nissa Hamidullah: Marriage

 Zeb-un-Nissa Hamidullah, just after her marriage.

 In 1940, Zaib-un-Nissa married Khalifa Muhammad Hamidullah.
 Unlike most marriages of the time, hers was not an arranged marriage.
-She moved with him to the Punjab Province after their marriage.
-He worked there as an executive for the Bata shoe company.
+After their marriage, she moved with him to the Punjab Province, where he worked as an executive for the Bata shoe company.
 During independence in 1947, she and her husband helped refugees coming across the border from India.

 Her husband belonged to a well-known Punjabi family.
 His father, Khalifa Mohammad Asadullah, was the librarian of the Imperial Library in Calcutta (now Kolkata).
 Hamidullah was the head of Bata's operations in Pakistan, and was sent to head Bata in Ireland in 1972.

 All of her books were dedicated to him, proof of their devotion to one another.
 They had two children, Nilofar (b.
 1943) and Yasmine (b.
 1949), and six grandchildren, including journalist Akbar Shahid Ahmed.

 After moving to the Punjab in 1942, Zaib-un-Nissa was shocked.
 Raised in an Anglo-Indian household, she found it hard to adjust to the very different lifestyle of her husband's large Punjabi family.
 It took time for her to adjust, as she admitted in the foreword to The Young Wife.